 Here’s a bit more detail about the key social-emotional skills which are crucial for healthy overall development of our preschoolers.

-As educators, parents, and caregivers, it is essential to provide opportunities for preschoolers to practice and refine these social-emotional skills in various contexts.
+As teachers, it is essential to provide opportunities for preschoolers to practice and refine these social-emotional skills in various contexts.

-By incorporating activities that promote self-awareness, emotional regulation, empathy, and effective communication into daily routines, we can help children build a strong social-emotional foundation that will serve them throughout their lives.
+By incorporating SEL activities into daily routines, we can help children build a strong social-emotional foundation that will serve them throughout their lives.

 How to teach social emotional skills to preschoolers in fun and effective ways